Sahitya-jaimaa/slnix/README.md

 ## Features

-- Multi-language Support: Write and run code in JavaScript and TypeScript.
+- **Multi-language Support**: Write and run code in JavaScript and TypeScript.
-- File Management: Create, delete, and manage files and folders.
+- **File Management**: Create, delete, and manage files and folders.
-- Local Storage: Save your code and project structure locally in the browser.
+- **Local Storage**: Save your code and project structure locally in the browser.
-- Output Display: View console logs and output directly in the app.
+- **Output Display**: View console logs and output directly in the app.
-- Theme Switcher: Toggle between light and dark themes for better readability.
+- **Theme Switcher**: Toggle between light and dark themes for better readability.

 ## Technologies Used